 Organizational sanctions will be administered based on the illegal or prohibited use of alcohol at an organizational event or in a campus facility.
 Before imposing an organizational sanction, as opposed to solely an individual sanction, the University will consider the entirety of the circumstances surrounding the organizational event, including, but not limited to, whether:

-- The alcohol violation was endorsed, sponsored, sanctioned, enabled, furthered, or funded, in whole or in part, by the organization, its officers, or the officers of its local, state, or national organization acting with actual or apparent authority, and any of them knew or should have known of the alcohol violation and they took insufficient action to prevent or cease the violation; or
+a.
+The alcohol violation was endorsed, sponsored, sanctioned, enabled, furthered, or funded, in whole or in part, by the organization, its officers, or the officers of its local, state, or national organization acting with actual or apparent authority, and any of them knew or should have known of the alcohol violation and they took insufficient action to prevent or cease the violation; or

-- Officers of the organization took insufficient action to prevent or cease an alcohol violation they knew or should have known existed; or
+c.
+Officers of the organization took insufficient action to prevent or cease an alcohol violation they knew or should have known existed; or

-- Regardless of its location, the alcohol violation occurred at an event or any gathering of two or more individuals of the organization conducted in furtherance of the mission or purpose of the organization, including any event, program or ceremony; or
+d.
+Regardless of its location, the alcohol violation occurred at an event or any gathering of two or more individuals of the organization conducted in furtherance of the mission or purpose of the organization, including any event, program or ceremony; or

-- The alcohol violation occurred at any gathering utilizing the organization’s name or logo, or that was advertised by the organization; or
+e.
+The alcohol violation occurred at any gathering utilizing the organization’s name or logo, or that was advertised by the organization; or

-The Director of Campus Life or their designee has the discretion to determine whether, based on the criteria above and the totality of the circumstances, the alcohol violation occurred at an organization event and warrants an organizational sanction.
+The Director of Campus Life or their designee has the discretion to determine whether, based on the criteria above and the totality of the circumstances, the alcohol violation occurred at an organizational event and warrants an organizational sanction.

-Any violation by the group remains part of the organization’s “Three Strikes” record for a period of three calendar years, unless the organization requests and the University grants removal of an eligible first strike in accordance with the Student Alcohol Policy, below.
+Any violation by the group remains part of the organization’s “Three Strikes” record for a period of three calendar years unless the organization requests and the University grants removal of an eligible first strike in accordance with the Student Alcohol Policy, below.
 All parties involved shall be held accountable.